icaps25/icaps25.github.io/README.md

 Website for the ICAPS 2025 conference held in Melbourne, Australia - November 9-14, 2025.

-This site is published via a GH Action workflow to the following GH-pages:
+This site is published automatically via a GH Action workflow to the following GH-pages:

 https://icaps25.github.io/

+If you want information on how to setup and deploy a new web-page for future ICAPS, please refer to file [DEPLOYMENT.md](DEPLOYMENT.md) is useful for those setting up a new webpage for future ICAPS iterations.

 ## Instructions for submitting updates